wq2012/video-average-frame/README.md

 ## Summary

 This is a Python tool to compute the average frame of a video.
+It also supports computing min, max and median.

 ## Motivation